 - Pinch of Salt

-- While the oven is preheating, place the walnuts in a shallow baking dish and toast for about 10 minutes, or until the nuts are toasty and fragrant.
+- While the oven is preheating, place the walnuts in a shallow baking dish and toast in the preheating oven for about 10 – 15 minutes, or until the nuts are toasty and fragrant.
 Cool, rough chop and set aside.

 - While the rice is cooking, trim ends of squash using a large chef knife.
 Cut lengthwise in 1/2 and remove and discard seeds.
 The skin stays on for this squash as it tenderizes as it cooks (it has a nice texture).
-Cut squash into 1/2 moon shapes at about 1/4"-1/2" thickness (be consistent in how thick you cut so that they roast up evenly).
+Cut squash into 1/2 moon shapes at about 1/4 inch -1/2 inch thickness (be consistent in how thick you cut so that they roast up evenly).
 Use a spoon to smooth the scooped out edges.
 Dice the remaining pieces that are not 1/2 moon shapes into cubes about the same thickness as the moon shapes.
-Place in a bowl and sprinkle the coconut oil, brown sugar, maple syrup and ground nutmeg over the squash.
+Place in a bowl and sprinkle olive oil, brown sugar, maple syrup and ground nutmeg over the squash.
 Toss with hands.
-Place on a parchment or silpat lined sheet pan making sure each piece is flat and roast in oven for about 25 minutes turning squash about 1/2 way through cooking.
+Place on a parchment or silpat lined sheet pan making sure each piece is flat and roast in oven for about 25 minutes turning squash about half way through cooking.
 Roast until slightly caramelized.
 Remove from oven and cool.

 - Destem the kale.
-Ribbon the leaves and then cut into 1"-2" pieces.
+Ribbon the leaves and then cut into 1 inch – 2 inch pieces.
 (This is the point where I wash the kale in a salad spinner).
 Place in a large bowl.

 - Make the dressing: In a small bowl, add the olive oil, mustard, apple cider vinegar, maple syrup and pinch of salt.
 Whisk well until an emulsion is formed.

-- Toss the kale with the cooled wild rice, walnuts, onion, pomegranate arils, parsley and optional pecorino then lay the cooled squash over the top of the salads.
+- Toss the kale with the cooled wild rice, walnuts, onion, pomegranate arils and parsley and then lay the cooled squash over the top of the salads.
 Pour the remaining dressing over salad or to taste.

 - Serve cold with a few grinds of pepper and optional shaved or shredded Parmesan cheese.